 Through a cooperative federal-state program, the Florida Agricultural Statistics Service (FASS) gathers agricultural data and compiles current statistics.
 This service is provided in cooperation with the USDA's National Agricultural Statistics Service (NASS) and the University of Florida Institute of Food and Agricultural Sciences (IFAS).
 FASS provides producers of agricultural commodities with unbiased and reliable information to assist them in making production and marketing decisions.
-According to the most recent figures available: Florida has 47,500 commercial farms, using a total of 9.25 million acres; Florida ranks second in the value of vegetable production; first in production value for oranges, grapefruit, fresh snap beans, sweet corn, watermelons, fresh cucumbers, fresh market tomatoes, squash and sugarcane; second in the production of greenhouse and nursery products, bell peppers, strawberries, and tangerines; 12th in beef cows; and accounts for 65 percent of total U.S. citrus production.
-Florida ranks seventh in agricultural exports with $4 billion.
+In 2013 Florida had 48,000 commercial farms, using a total of 9.55 million acres; Florida ranked second in the U.S. for value of vegetable production; first in production value for oranges, fresh market tomatoes, watermelons, grapefruit, fresh market snap beans, fresh market cucumbers and squash; second in the production of greenhouse and nursery products, bell peppers, strawberries, fresh market sweet corn, spring potatoes, tangerines and avocados; 12th in beef cows; and accounts for 63 percent of total U.S. citrus production.
+Florida ranks eighth in agricultural exports with over $4 billion.

 |Product||Percent of U.S. Value||Value in Dollars|

 |Fresh Market Tomatoes||41 percent||$456 million|

 |Squash||31 percent||$70 million|

 |Fresh Market Cucumbers||37 percent||$157 million|

 Farms and Land in Farms